dcdace/fMRI-COGNESTIC-23/bonus-SPM-scripts/README.md

 # Bonus materials - SPM analysis scripts

-Example SPM12 scripts for analysing the same dataset as in the main workshop materials where we use Nilearn.
+Example SPM12 scripts for analysing the same dataset as in the main workshop materials where we use fMRIprep and Nilearn.
 These scripts are based on https://www.frontiersin.org/articles/10.3389/fnins.2019.00300/full.

 Assumes that dataset is formated according to [BIDS](https://bids.neuroimaging.io/).